 Uber recently blogged about something that I’m really interested in - using Clickhouse as an unstructured log storage backend, proxying requests between Kibana and Clickhouse through a translator.
 I’m really interested in this - Clickhouse in general as a Column-oriented DBMS will become (I believe) one of the datastores in the future for storing the sort of “wide events” that really enable Observability.
 Unfortunatly, Uber has not open sourced this work so we are unable to benchmark it and see how it performs but from my initial testing on compression and ingest volume, I was able to turn a 5TB index in ElasticSearch into 800GB in Clickhouse - a stat that I was quite astonished by.

 I honestly believe that ElasticSearch should be relegated towards its intended usecase as a search engine.
 There are better logging solutions out there, with more coming due to the exciting recent work in new datastores.
-I suspect (and hope) that as an industry we will move on from ElasticSearch for log storage and embrace a more appropriate storage solution in the future.Like this post?
+I suspect (and hope) that as an industry we will move on from ElasticSearch for log storage and embrace a more appropriate storage solution in the future.Like this post, or just want to yell at me?
 Follow me on Twitter: @sinkingpoint